yxuco/hlf-contrib/samples/audit/README.md

 - After you are done editing, export the Flogo App, and copy the downloaded model file, i.e., [`audit_client.json`](audit_client.json) to this `audit` sample folder.

 ## Build and start the audit GraphQL service
-Set `$PATH` to use Go 1.13.x, and then build and start the client app as follows:
+Build and start the client app as follows:
 ```
 cd $GOPATH/src/github.com/yxuco/hlf-contrib/samples/audit
 make create-client